How to apply for a Blue Badge

 Step 1: Check Your Eligibility

-Receive the higher rate of the mobility component of the Disability Living Allowance (DLA).
+Receive the higher rate of the mobility component of Disability Living Allowance (DLA)

-Receive a Personal Independence Payment (PIP) and scored 8 points or more in the ‘moving around’ section.
+Receive a Personal Independence Payment (PIP) and score 8 points or more in the ‘moving around’ section

-Drive a vehicle regularly and have a severe disability in both arms and are unable to operate, or have considerable difficulty operating parking meters.
+Drive regularly and have a severe disability in both arms which makes using parking meters hard or impossible

 Step 2: Gather Necessary Documents